News

 Conference “Zugänge zum Textilen”

 The conference “Zugänge zum Textilen.
 Wissenschaftliche, kuratorische und digitale Perspektiven.”
 (Approaches to Textiles.
 Scholarly, Curatorial and Digital Perspectives.
 Conference of the Commission for Material Culture and Museum in the DGEKW, Deutsche Gesellschaft für Empirische Kulturwissenschaften e.
-V.) will take place from 11 to 12 November 2024 at the Erbdrostenhof in Münster (in German).
-Among other topics, it addresses the following questions: How can access to textile collection areas be regained or re-established, and what role can digitization play in the scientific and curatorial re-examination?
+V.) took place from 11 to 12 November 2024 at the Erbdrostenhof in Münster (in German).
+Among other topics, it addressed the following questions: How can access to textile collection areas be regained or re-established, and what role can digitization play in the scientific and curatorial re-examination?
 How does digitality change access to textiles?
-The conference is organised by Prof. Dr. Lioba Keller-Drescher (Institute for Cultural Anthropology/European Ethnology, Inhouse Fellow at the Centre for Advanced Study “Access to Cultural Goods in Digital Change”) and Dr. Kirsten Bernhardt (LWL-Museumsamt für Westfalen, Münster).
+The conference was organised by Prof. Dr. Lioba Keller-Drescher (Institute for Cultural Anthropology/European Ethnology, Inhouse Fellow at the Centre for Advanced Study “Access to Cultural Goods in Digital Change”) and Dr. Kirsten Bernhardt (LWL-Museumsamt für Westfalen, Münster).

 | Fellows